 I can’t tell you how valuable it has been to stop and take time for those “interrupting” gifts in my life.
 If I could change one thing in my life, it would be to allow more “interruptions.”

 I’m lucky that I already had many good systems in place for my business so that I could fairly easily take time out during our kitty hospice time.
+And I just let some things wait.
+It’s OK.

-If you’re not in a trusting place with your business yet, I know it’s not easy to slow down.
+If you’re not in a trusting place with your work yet, I know it’s not easy to slow down.
 But slowing down works better than trying to ignore those other callings.
 They take up space in your head whether you slow down or not.
 Plus life is richer when you consciously honor the whole pie.

 Those ideas and to-do items will still be there even if you tend to something else right now.
 Turns out the business task list can wait.
 Even allowing a little debt has been worth it to me sometimes.